 It is the obligation of all Sigma Chis to realize this, and to effectively deal with the real and potential problems that arise when alcohol use becomes alcohol abuse.
-It is also the obligation of all chapters to serve alcohol only to individuals of legal age, not only because it is illegal to do otherwise, but also because doing so promotes the responsible use of alcohol.
+It is also the obligation of all chapters to serve alcohol only through a 3rd-party vendor and only to individuals of legal age, not only because it is illegal to do otherwise, but also because doing so promotes the responsible use of alcohol.